openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 Interactive mode provides a user-friendly command-line interface that will guide you through the process with text prompts.

-To launch the Deployment Manager in interactive mode, open a new terminal window, go to the Deployment Manager tool directory and run the tool script without parameters:
+To launch the Deployment Manager in interactive mode, go to the Deployment Manager tool directory in new terminal window and run the tool script without parameters:

 @sphinxdirective